rattletat/yt-scraper/README.md

 please install [Poetry][poetry-url] and run `poetry install` inside the project.
 A test suite will be added soon.

-In general, the contribution process is somehow like this:
+In general, the contribution process is somewhat like this:

 1. Fork it (`$ git clone https://github.com/rattletat/yt-scraper`)
 2. Create your feature branch (`$ git checkout -b feature/fooBar`)